|(Monroe County Community College)|

 Guilt is a good thing when it is God-given.
 We should feel guilt, we should have a conscience, if we hurt someone.
 But shame, the unhealthy feeling of unworth that is distorted, exaggerated, and utterly out of touch with our reality, is an emotion out of hell.

 "If you have a nagging feeling that you do not measure up to the person you ought to be..., the generic label for what you feel is shame.
 We have shame when we persistently feel that we are not acceptable, maybe unworthy, and are less than the good person we are supposed to be.
 Shame is a vague, undefined heaviness that presses on our spirit, dampens our gratitude for the goodness of life, and slackens the free flow of joy.
 Shame is a primal feeling, the kind that seeps into and discolors all our other feelings, primarily about ourself but about almost everyone and everything else in our life as well."

 Smedes says the "shame equation" is this: one wrong act equals one bad person.
 If that were true (which it is not), then I am a very, very bad person.
-I have experienced doing wrong, even to people I love, and then whipped on myself for days afterwards.
+I have done wrong, even to people I love, and then whipped on myself for days afterwards.
 Even though I know Jesus died on the cross for my failures, I have crucified myself over things I have done.